YaoyaoDai/yaoyaodai.github.io/publications/index.md

 <h4> Peer-reviewed Articles: </h4>

 <ul align='justify'>
   <li>Yaoyao Dai and Alexander Kustov.
-Forthcoming. “<a href="https://www.cambridge.org/core/journals/political-science-research-and-methods/article/ineffectiveness-of-populist-rhetoric-a-conjoint-experiment-of-campaign-messaging/CF0C3E965F4FDC98412C426C861E37DF">The (In)effectiveness of Populist Rhetoric: A Conjoint Experiment of Campaign Messaging.</a>.” <i>Political Science Research Methods</i>. </li>
+2024. “<a href="https://www.cambridge.org/core/journals/political-science-research-and-methods/article/ineffectiveness-of-populist-rhetoric-a-conjoint-experiment-of-campaign-messaging/CF0C3E965F4FDC98412C426C861E37DF">The (In)effectiveness of Populist Rhetoric: A Conjoint Experiment of Campaign Messaging.</a>.” <i>Political Science Research Methods 12(4)</i>, 849 - 856. </li>
   <li> Benjamin J. Radford, Yaoyao Dai, Niklas Stoehr, Aaron Schein, Mya Fernandez, Hanif Sajid.
 2023. "<a href="https://www.pnas.org/doi/10.1073/pnas.2307372120">Estimating Conflict Losses and Reporting Biases</a>." <i>Proceedings of the National Academy of Sciences</i>, 120(34).</li>
   <li>Yaoyao Dai and Alexander Kustov.
 2022. “<a href="https://doi.org/10.1080/10584609.2022.2025505">When Do Politicians Use Populist Rhetoric?
 Populism as a Campaign Gamble</a>.” <i>Political Communication</i>, 1-22. </li>
   <li>Yaoyao Dai and Luwei Luqiu.
 2022. “<a href="https://muse.jhu.edu/article/856656">Wolf Warriors and Diplomacy in the New Era: An Empirical Analysis of China’s Diplomatic Language</a>.” <i>The China Review</i>, 22(2), pp.253-283. </li>